Global Warming changes the Jet Stream, cause of more Extreme Weather

 - Munich Re:Statement of Prof. Peter Hoppe/2010 Press release on climate related Natcats http://www.munichre.com/en/media_rela…

-- current tornado stats – US http://www.spc.noaa.gov/wcm/
+- Current tornado stats – US http://www.spc.noaa.gov/wcm/

-- shrinking western snowpack http://www.sltrib.com/sltrib/news/539…
+- Shrinking western snowpack http://www.sltrib.com/sltrib/news/539…

 Tags: 2012, Atmosphere, Extreme Weather, Jet Stream, Peter Sinclair, Stu Ostro, Video

-Categories: Atmosphere, Climate Change, Extreme Weather, Video
+Categories: Arctic, Atmosphere, Climate Change, Extreme Weather, Video, World News

-About the Author: Chris Machens
+About the Author: CLIMATE STATE

 Subscribe